harryd337/okcupid_demographic_analysis/README.md

 To download the datasets, go to, https://mega.nz/folder/QIpXkL4Q#b3QXepE6tgyZ3zDhWbv1eg/folder/VIgyCDIQ, and download 'question_data.csv' and 'user_data_public.7z'.
 Unzip the latter and save both .csv files to the same directory.

 The program 'clean_dataset.py' is used to clean the the dataset, i.e. removing irrelevant and useless features; binarising categorical features; merging minority features.
 The program is to be run in the same directory as the .csv files.
-The cleaned dataset is written to 'ok.csv'.
+The cleaned dataset is written to 'ok.pkl'.
 The list of surviving and newly created features is written to 'features.txt'.
 A list of only the newly created features is written to 'new_features.txt'.

 These files are then loaded by the program 'okapp.py'.
 This is a streamlit application that is run locally and interacted with via the browser.
 It is used to provide an easy-to-use GUI to help the user filter the demographic of the OkCupid dataset, and observe this demographic's probabilities of giving particular answers to a selected question, in comparison to that of the full population.

+This app may be used as a tool for researchers or businesses to gain useful insight into a particular demographic’s opinions on divisive topics.
+A researcher may use this information in preparation for their own investigations.
+A business may use this information to better understand their target market.

 ## Use of 'okapp.py':